 Terry L. Polistina was appointed to our Board in July 2018.
-From June 2010 until July 2018, Mr. Polistina served as one of the directors of SPB Legacy.
 Since July 2018, Mr. Polistina has also served as the Lead Independent Director of the Board.
-Prior to that, he served as a director of SBI from August 2009 to June 2010.
 Mr. Polistina served as the President, Small Appliances of SPB Legacy beginning in June 2010 and became President - Global Appliances of SPB Legacy in October 2010 until September 2013.
 Prior to that, Mr. Polistina served as the Chief Executive Officer and President of Russell Hobbs from 2007 until 2010.
 Mr. Polistina served as Chief Operating Officer at Applica from 2006 to 2007 and Chief Financial Officer from 2001 to 2007, at which time Applica combined with Russell Hobbs.
 Mr. Polistina previously served as a director of privately held Entic, Inc. Mr. Polistina received an undergraduate degree in finance from the University of Florida and holds an MBA from the University of Miami.
 Mr. Polistina is the Chair of our Compensation Committee, is a member of our NCG Committee and serves as the Lead Independent Director of the Board.
-See table on page 4 for Mr. Polistina's key skills and experiences.
+See table on page 14 for Mr. Polistina's key skills and experiences.